 +49 30 214 594-224

 Brad Lubman, American conductor and composer, has gained widespread recognition for his versatility, commanding technique and insightful interpretations over the course of more than two decades.
-He is much in demand with major orchestras in Europe and the USA and has been successful in building up regular partnerships with several well-known orchestras and ensembles such as the Bavarian Radio Symphony Orchestra, NDR Symphony Orchestra, WDR Symphony Orchestra and Deutsches Symphonie-Orchester Berlin, Danish National Symphony Orchestra and Orquestra Sinfónica do Porto.
-Alongside his busy schedule in Germany, he is also frequently asked to conduct some of the world’s leading orchestras, including the Orchestre Philharmonique de Radio France, Los Angeles Philharmonic, Royal Concertgebouw Orchestra, Orchestra del Maggio Musicale Fiorentino, Barcelona Symphony Orchestra and the Shanghai Symphony Orchestra.
+He is much in demand with major orchestras in Europe and the USA and has been successful in building regular partnerships with several well-known orchestras and ensembles such as the Bavarian Radio Symphony Orchestra, NDR Symphony Orchestra, WDR Symphony Orchestra and the Deutsches Symphonie-Orchester Berlin.
+Alongside his busy schedule in Germany, he is also frequently asked to conduct some of the world’s leading orchestras, including the Royal Concertgebouw Orchestra, Orchestre Philharmonique de Radio France, Los Angeles Philharmonic, San Francisco Symphony, Orchestra del Maggio Musicale Fiorentino, Barcelona Symphony Orchestra and the Shanghai Symphony Orchestra.

 Brad Lubman is founding Co-Artistic and Music Director of the NY-based Ensemble Signal.
-Since its debut in 2008 the Ensemble has performed over 100 concerts and co-produced nine recordings.
 Their recording of Reich’s Music for 18 Musicians on harmonia mundi was awarded a Diapason d’or in June 2015 and appeared on the Billboard Classical Crossover charts.
-He is also Associate Professor of Conducting and Ensembles at the Eastman School of Music in Rochester, as well as on the faculty at the Bang-on-a-Can
+He is also Associate Professor of Conducting and Ensembles at the Eastman School of Music in Rochester, as well as on the faculty at the Bang-on-a-Can Summer Institute.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorised by the artist management.